behu-kea/first-semester-java/topics/02 - basics/loops.md

+### Exercise minus 1.1

+Using FeelJava create a chess board pattern using loops

 ### Exercise 5.1

 Write a program to find greatest common divisor (GCD) or highest common factor (HCF) of given two numbers